weiks/quarters-unity-sdk/README.md

 # Quarters Unity SDK

+## Before you start
+Please before the integration of your APP with **QuartersSDK** be sure to:
+1. Register your APP following [the steps in poq-docs](https://github.com/weiks/poq-docs/blob/main/docs/unity-sdk-integeration.md).
+2. After you finished those steps please verify your app sending us a message to [💡┋api-and-integration](https://discord.com/channels/908772014859378708/910205059403509803).

 ## Getting Started
 ### Installation
 1. Open Unity package manager
-2. Select + button and Add the package from git URL
+2. Select **`"+"`** button and then **Add the package from git repository** (or if you have downloaded [QuartersSDK Unity project](https://github.com/weiks/quarters-unity-sdk) you can import it from there selecting `package.json` inside `quarters-unity-sdk-weiks\Packages\gg.poq.unity.sdk`)

 ![Screenshot 2022-05-31 at 9 07 02 am](https://user-images.githubusercontent.com/41578378/171151345-c5cc06a3-4b30-48aa-b2ea-ae2542c810fe.png)

-3. Enter https://github.com/weiks/poq-unity-package-manager.git and press Add.
-Unity Package Manager will pull Quarters Unity SDK and all of its dependencies to the project
+1. Enter the URL from [poq-unity-package-manager](https://github.com/weiks/poq-unity-package-manager.git) project repository and press **Add** button.
+Unity Package Manager will pull Quarters Unity SDK and all of its dependencies to the project.
-4. Add the following prefab to your first loaded scene Packages/Quarters Unity SDK/Runtime/QuartersSDK/Prefabs/QuartersInit
+2. Add the following prefab to your first loaded scene `Packages/Quarters Unity SDK/Runtime/QuartersSDK/Prefabs/QuartersInit`

 ![Screenshot 2022-05-31 at 9 39 47 am](https://user-images.githubusercontent.com/41578378/171151505-6682fe08-0d13-4feb-8428-3f8b6adbc7d8.png)

-5. Press Open App Dashboard.
-The web browser will open https://apps.pocketfulofquarters.com/apps/new to create new Quarters app.
-Press Save after populating the form.
+5. Press **Open App Dashboard** button.
+The web browser will open [URL to create new Quarters app](https://apps.pocketfulofquarters.com/apps/new).
+Press **Save** button after populating the form.

 ![Screenshot 2022-05-31 at 9 44 27 am](https://user-images.githubusercontent.com/41578378/171151698-45a22b3d-134f-4894-8859-c4e125e99392.png)

 6. Back in Unity Quarters Init component copy the following values from app dashboard to the Quarters Init Component.

-client_id -> APP_ID

-client_secret -> APP_KEY
+   - `client_id` -> `APP_ID`
+   - `client_secret` -> `APP_KEY`
+   - `App URL` sub-domain (ex. in this case exampleapp) -> `APP_UNIQUE_IDENTIFIER`

 ![Screenshot 2022-05-31 at 9 46 25 am](https://user-images.githubusercontent.com/41578378/171151877-db5b23f4-43ff-4b8f-acdb-4e381bdec7a6.png)